• Skip to main content

 As long as you have the floor and a high enough ceiling, you can do jumping jacks.

-You do not need a certified personal trainer or complicated calorie counter for every meal you eat.
+You do not need a certified personal trainer or complicated calorie counting for every meal you eat.

 Jumping jacks and eating clean real food daily will make you leaner and stronger.